Pain Disability Index

 Use Template

-Furthermore, chronic pain can have an adverse effect on mental health; depression and anxiety are common in those who suffer from chronic pain.
-It can also make it difficult for individuals to interact with others and participate in activities they used to enjoy.
+Furthermore, chronic pain can hurt mental health; depression and anxiety are common in those who suffer from chronic pain.
+For example, chronic back pain can also make it difficult for individuals to interact with others and participate in activities they used to enjoy.

-By filling out the PDI questionnaire, patients can give their physicians a detailed picture of how chronic pain impacts their lives.
-This information can be invaluable in designing an effective treatment plan.
+By filling out the PDI questionnaire, patients can give their physicians a detailed picture of how chronic pain interrupts their lives.

 How does this Pain Disability Index work?